handmadecode/quill/README.md

 ### Converting repositories and dependencies

-Repositories and dependencies can be imported and written to a Gradle file with the `convertPom` task.
-This task imports and converts Maven repositories and dependencies in the same way as the dynamic method `fromPomFile` described above, but instead of adding the repositories and dependencies to the Gradle project the task writes them to a file.
+Repositories and dependencies can be read from a pom file and written to a Gradle file with the `convertPom` task.
+This task imports and converts Maven repositories and dependencies in the same way as the dynamic methods `fromPomFile` described above, but instead of adding the repositories and dependencies to the Gradle project the task writes them to a file.
 This file can then be applied to the Gradle build script in future executions.